ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_3_interp_gapfil.md

 {% capture exercise %}

 <h3> Exercise </h3>
 <p >Practice makes perfect!
-For the daily data, see how the linear interpolation, 1D-linear model and
+For the hourly data, see how the linear interpolation, 1D-linear model and
 multiple linear models perform compared to the random forest regression.</p>

 {::options parse_block_html="true" /}